top of page

 I was thinking recently about the film My Bodyguard.
 It's one of my favorite 80's films.

 It's a heart-warming story about a sensitive, mild-mannered, adolescent boy named Clifford Peache.
 He had just transferred into Lake View High School.
 Because of his lack of physical stature, Clifford easily becomes the target of a group of school bullies.
-They torment him in all the usual "high school" ways with toilet-swirlys and stolen lunch money until Clifford can take it no longer.
+They torment him in all the usual "high school" ways with toilet-swirlys and stolen lunch money, until Clifford can take it no longer.
 He comes up with a plan to approach the school outcast, the large, sullen Ricky Linderman (Adam Baldwin) for help.
 Rumor has it that Ricky has killed several people.
 Everybody is terrified of him.

 Clifford works up the nerve to approach Ricky and asks him to be his Bodyguard.
 The rest of the story unfolds pretty much as you might expect.
 Though there are some ups and downs, ultimately the Bodyguard intercedes and helps young Clifford to defeat the bullies.